Here are the permits you’ll need to study at Capilano University, including if you plan to work while you’re a student in Canada.

 If you are already physically in Canada and do not have a co-op work permit, please contact your program department to obtain a support letter for your co-op work permit application.

-*Note: There is a temporary policy change for Co-op work permits and off-campus work authorization from November 15, 2022, to December 31, 2023.
+*Note: There is a temporary policy change for Co-op work permits and off-campus work authorization in place until April 30, 2024.
 Please learn more about the temporary measure from the IRCC.

 Working after graduation

-If you want to work in Canada after graduating from CapU, you’ll need to obtain a post-graduation work permit.
+If you want to work in Canada after graduating from CapU, you’ll need to obtain a post-graduation work permit (PGWP).
+Please find the most up to date of information for PGWP on the IRCC website.